Koushma

 Koushma (Nightmare)

-Last year I was so excited to draw the illustrations for Folklore Figures of French and Creole Louisiana by Nathan J. Rabalais, a new book that comes out next month!
+In 2020 I was so excited to draw the illustrations for Folklore Figures of French and Creole Louisiana by Nathan J. Rabalais, a new book that came out in March 2021.
 But, even people who do their best to make sure that they represent everyone make errors from time to time.

 This image is the "second state" of Koushma, whose "first state" is found in the book.
 After the protests seeking justice for George Floyd, after a summer full of police violence, I started to work on this project.
 I often use my art as a manner of escaping to other worlds, so I involuntarily drew a person with light skin in the bed, misrepresenting the diversity of our cultural heritage here in Louisiana.